 About the Translational Research Training in Hematology Program

-ASH-EHA Translational Research Training in Hematology (TRTH) is intended for trainees and junior faculty engaged in laboratory-based translational research.
+ASH-EHA Translational Research Training in Hematology (TRTH) is intended for trainees and junior faculty engaged in laboratory-based translational and basic science research.
 Trainees and faculty holding MDs, MD/PhDs, biomedical PhDs, or pharmacy PharmDs (or equivalents) are encouraged to apply.

-During the spring course, trainees participate in didactic and interactive sessions to further their understanding of translational research methodology and career development; meet in small group sessions with TRTH mentors, peers, and faculty to refine their individual research proposals; and learn from leaders in the field about the variety of pathways to a successful career in hematology research.
+During the spring course, trainees participate in didactic and interactive sessions to further their understanding of translational and basic science methodology and career development; meet in small group sessions with TRTH mentors, peers, and faculty to refine their individual research proposals; and learn from leaders in the field about the variety of pathways to a successful career in hematology research.

 The course includes the following components:

-- Ethics in hematologic translational research: Discussions focus on ethical and regulatory issues in Europe and North America related to translational research.
+- Ethics in hematologic translational and basic science research: Discussions focus on ethical and regulatory issues in Europe and North America related to translational and basic science research.
 Topics include good clinical practice, quality care assurance, good manufacturing practice, relationships with the pharmaceutical and biotech industry, and intellectual property.

-- Career development insight: Career retrospectives are provided from leading hematologists with a broad experience in translational research.
+- Career development insight: Career retrospectives are provided from leading hematologists with a broad experience in translational and basic science research.
 Hematology pioneers speak about their personal and career challenges and successes as well as maintaining a work-life balance.

 - Small-group working sessions: These daily sessions enable participants to refine their research projects by with each other and with faculty.
 An important part of the program, the sessions allow participants to forge bonds for collaboration and in-depth improvements of their research proposals.